Get in touch with us now

 Why do renovations require specialist insurance?

-Renovations require specialist insurance because they present a higher risk than a standard home.
-There is usually more work involved, which can increase the chances of something going wrong.
+Renovations require specialist insurance because they present a higher risk than a standard home, as building work can increase the chances of something going wrong.

 Why choose Stanhope for your renovation insurance?

-We provide customers with a bespoke renovation insurance solution that fits their unique needs.
-Our expert team is dedicated to providing exceptional levels of customer service and wants all our customers to know that they have the right high-value home and contents insurance policy in place at the right price for their specific set of circumstances.
+We provide clients with a bespoke renovation insurance solution that fits their needs.
+Our expert team is dedicated to providing exceptional levels of customer service and wants all our customers to know that they have the right insurance in place at the right price for their specific set of circumstances.

 Renovation Insurance FAQs